gskapka/bitcoff/README.md

 The tool relies on a GPG shell command in order to retrieve your BTC private key, and thus this only works wherever the __`gpg -d`__ command would.

-It currently only supports the getting of a single UTXO for a transaction.
+The tool currently gathers ALL of a keys UTXOs for the transaction, regardless of value.
+Some more finessing on this point will be available soon :P
 &nbsp;

 ***